bsorrentino/bsorrentino/_posts/2023-03-04-the_power_of_js_generators.md

 ## Considerations

-* generators are old but innovative 🚀
+* generators are old but still innovative 🚀
 * generators are underappreciated 🤨
 * generators are actually useful 👍🏻
 * generators are great teachers 🎓